2017 Italian Grand Prix: Race

 The race was welcomed by clear sky with Hamilton on pole ahead of Stroll and Ocon.
 Hamilton got away well as Stroll was conservative into turn 1 and was passed by Ocon.
 Further behind there was contact between Massa and Perez.
 A few laps later, Verstappen moved to the outside at turn 1 but hit Massa which caused Verstappen to get a right front tyre puncture.
-The stewards took no further action.
+The stewards took no further action for this incident, but did give Jolyon Palmer a five-second time penalty for overtaking Fernando Alonso off-track (Alonso repeatedly complained about the penalty, going as far as to proclaim "KARMA!" upon hearing Palmer had retired around the halfway point due to a mechanical issue).
 There were good battles further behind including Räikkönen, Ocon and Stroll.
 During the only round of pit stops (most drivers made only one stop in the race), all these drivers retained their positions.
 Further behind, Ricciardo was 5th but overtook Räikkönen into turn 1 and closed in on Vettel.
 In the end, Mercedes finished with a 1–2, with Lewis Hamilton winning ahead of the second-placed Valtteri Bottas.
 Vettel finished third ahead of a charging Ricciardo.
 On the final lap, Massa attacked Stroll but couldn't overtake him and finished 8th.
 Verstappen recovered from the early puncture to finish 10th after small incidents with the two Haas drivers (Romain Grosjean and Kevin Magnussen).